MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 Succeeded   : 3
 ```

 Notice that one process ran locally, and two processes with the k8s `executor >  local (1), k8s (2)`.
 If you take a look at the process `tbfastqs` within `modules/test-datasets/tbfastqs.nf`, you'll see the directive `executor 'local'` has been defined, telling nextflow to run this process locally.
-By default processes will run on the k8s unless otherwise specified (due to the defaults set in the CLIMB nextflow config, you can see what the config looks like using `nextflow config`).
+By default, processes will run on the k8s unless otherwise specified (due to the defaults set in the CLIMB nextflow config, you can see what the config looks like using the command `nextflow config`).

-Open a new terminal window, If you run `ls /shared/team/nxf_work/$JUPYTERHUB_USER`, you’ll see a `work` directory has been created (this is the directory nextflow uses when running the processes).
+Open a new terminal window, if you run `ls /shared/team/nxf_work/$JUPYTERHUB_USER`, you’ll see a `work` directory has been created (this is the directory nextflow uses when running the processes).
 An output directory with the results from the pipeline will also be created at the path you set in the nextflow.config (the `publishDir` declaration in a process identifies which output files from a process should be copied from the `work` directory to the `output` directory).

 ## TASK 2: Remove tbfastqs process and create a channel for fastqs